corning-incorporated/citam/README.md

 Example input files can also be found in the `citam/examples` directory.
 It is recommended to create seperate folders for each simulation with their own input file.

-To run a test simulation, copy `example_sim_inputs.json` file to a new directory (le'ts call it `citam_simulation`).
+To run a test simulation, copy `example_sim_inputs.json` file to a new directory (let's call it `citam_simulation`).
 If you are on a UNIX system, you can do:

    `$mkdir citam_simulation`